 Before you consult a professional for help sorting through the possibilities, you may want some more information.
 Here are some reasons you might want a heat pump instead of an air conditioner, and some reasons why you might decide against it.
 For more help, learn how to choose a great HVAC contractor to guide you through the process.

-Comparing Features: ACs vs. Heat Pumps
+Comparing Features of Air Conditioners vs. Heat Pumps

 These two options do have a lot in common.
 They both use a compressor to cycle refrigerant through coils, absorbing and releasing heat as the refrigerant evaporates and condenses.
 In that way, an air conditioner is actually pumping heat just as a heat pump does.
 They contain many other components that are also the same, such as fans and fan motors.
 And they are both effective at cooling your home.